Morningstar88/FutureIndustries/README.md

 Duckweed is an aquatic plant that grows rapidly and can be harvested for many different uses, such as animal feed, fertilizer, and even as a biofuel.

-Jake Mackenzie believes that the high levels of nutrients in the water of the lakes in the region make it ideal for growing duckweed on a large scale, and he proposes the establishment of duckweed farms to take advantage of this.
+The high levels of nutrients in the water of the lakes in the region make it ideal for growing duckweed on a large scale, and he proposes the establishment of duckweed farms to take advantage of this.

 ## Homebrewing, Draagon fruit wine, manfo wine, arak high quality liquor...